RedHatEMEA/demobuilder/docs/Installing Demobuilder.md

 ### Prerequisites

-- Fedora 22 on a physical or virtual machine.
+- Fedora 22 or RHEL7, on a physical or virtual machine (with nested virtualisation enabled).

-### For Mac users
-- you have to use VMWare Fusion as this is the only hypervisor with \
-nested virtualisation that works.
-VirtualBox and Parallels do not work.
-- Provide 8GB of memory
-- Provide 50GB for the hard disk
+If using a virtual machine, suggested minimum specs are 8GB RAM and 50GB disk.

+Note for OSX users: demobuilder is known to work with nested virtualisation in VMware Fusion; VirtualBox and Parallels have been tried unsuccessfully (so far).
+In VMware Fusion, select Settings / Processors & Memory / Advanced Options /
-- Enable hypervisor applications in this virtual machine in Settings > \
+Enable hypervisor applications in this virtual machine.
-Processors & Memory > Advanced Options

 ### Installation